Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel for the web Microsoft365.com Microsoft Office

-If you encounter any issues with Python in Excel, please report them by selecting Help > Feedback in Excel.
+For more availability information, see Python in Excel availability.
+If you encounter any concerns with Python in Excel, please report them by selecting Help > Feedback in Excel.

 A DataFrame is a two-dimensional data structure in computer programming languages, similar to an Excel table.
 In Python, a DataFrame is an object in the pandas library.
 The pandas library is a core library used by Python in Excel, and DataFrame objects are a key structure for analyzing data with Python in Excel.